+- CWIP baseline conducted in 2021 covering the period March 2020 to February 2021 - CWIP monitoring conducted in 2022 covering the period March 2021 to February 2022 - CWIP monitoring conducted in 2023 covering the period March 2022 to February 2023

-The second Feedback Mechanism survey for the CWIP programme was conducted in 2022, covering the period of March 2021 until February 2022.
-This third round of feedback is a monitoring exercise to measure progress against the CWIP Feedback Mechanism baseline benchmarks collected in 2021.
+This fourth round of feedback is a monitoring exercise to measure progress against the CWIP Feedback Mechanism baseline benchmarks collected in 2021 and will cover the period from March 2023 to February 2024.

-The Feedback Mechanism for the CWIP programme is NOT an evaluation; it ONLY aims to capture the perception of the relevant actors involved in the management of the child wasting.
+The Feedback Mechanism for the CWIP programme is NOT an evaluation; it ONLY aims to capture the perception of the relevant actors involved in the management of child wasting.